Portable Solar Panels and Generators vs. In-home Solar Options

-The best way to charge your portable solar battery depends on how you want to use it.
+The best way to charge a portable solar battery depends on how its use.

 Reno Nevada Portable Solar Panels

-Portable solar panels usually produce about 100 watts and can be set up wherever the sun is shining, and Reno gets lots of sunshine.
-They make charging devices and portable generators possible anywhere.
-These solar panels, however, are not as quick or enduring of a power supply.
+Portable solar panels usually produce about 100 watts and can be set up wherever the sun shines.
+They make charging devices and portable generators possible anywhere, especially in the sunny state of Nevada.
+However, these solar panels don’t supply as quick or enduring a power supply as residential solar.

 Why Portable Solar Panels Produce Less

-Every solar panel has a certain wattage rating.
-Wattage is a measurement of the amount of electricity produced or used.
+Every solar panel has a wattage rating.
+Wattage measures the amount of electricity produced or used.

 You can determine wattage by multiplying amperage by voltage.
 A typical residential solar panel will produce between 250 and 365 watts, making it more efficient.

-Since portable solar panels need to be easy to move, they are made at a much smaller size.
-The problem is that when you use smaller portable solar panels, you don’t get the same amount of power, and also sacrifice panel efficiency for durability.
+Since portable solar panels need to move, they are smaller.
+The problem is that when you use smaller portable solar panels, it takes longer to generate electricity.

 Portable Solar Panels and Panel Type

 One factor that plays a large role in the wattage of the panel is the type of conductive material used.
-Often because portable solar panels need to be lightweight, they are made with thin-film.
-However, there are some mono-crystalline and poly-crystalline portable panels.
+Often because portable solar panels need to be lightweight, they use thin-film technology.
+However, monocrystalline and polycrystalline portable panels exist.

 Each panel type has different efficiency ratings.
 Monocrystalline and Polycrystalline panels have the highest efficiency ratings on the market.
 Because portable panels have lower photovoltaic efficiency, they are not ideal for a wide range of situations.